moekimora/lostinstarrail/README.md

   - Optimized lazy loading
   - More minor optimizations

+## v1.1.19
+- Fixed a bug related to map showing when the player hovers the corner
+- Removed Leaflet attribution (Still credited them in Credits)

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.